-For example, you have three user accounts A, B and C to be backed up and the first session of a backup job is scheduled on January 13, 2019.
-In such a scenario, after the backup session, all three user accounts (i.e. A, B and C) will be given a trial state until February 1, 2019.
-On February 1, 2019, a trial state for each of these accounts will be automatically reset.
-After the trial state is reset, upon the next backup job session all three user accounts (A, B and C) start consuming a rental license immediately.
+For example, you have three user accounts A, B and C to be backed up and the first session of a backup job is scheduled on January 13, 2022.
+In such a scenario, after the backup session, all three user accounts (A, B and C) will be given the new user status until February 1, 2022.
+On February 1, 2022, the new user status for each of these accounts will be automatically reset.
+After the new user status is reset, upon the next backup job session all three user accounts (A, B and C) start consuming the rental license immediately.

-The grace period of 2 month granted after the expiration of license for purpose of renewal.
-During this period, the program functionality is not limited by any means.
+A grace period of 2 month is granted after the expiration of license for purpose of renewal.
+During this period, the product functionality is not limited.
 After this period, processing of all user accounts in all organizations will be stopped; scheduled jobs will be terminated with failure.
-In both cases, a notification message will be shown to notify you that your license is either about to be expired or has expired.
+In both cases, a notification message will be shown to notify you that the license is either about to be expired or has expired.

 The restore abilities will continue to function regardless of whether your license has expired or not.

-Additional process of no more than 20 user accounts or 20% of the license count (whichever is greater) granted if your rental license has exceeded its limit by up to 20 user accounts or up to 20% of the license count.
+Additional processing of no more than 20 user accounts or 20% of the license count (whichever is greater) is granted if you exceed the license limit by up to 20 user accounts or up to 20% of the license count.

-If exceeded by more than 20 user accounts or more than 20% of the license count (whichever is greater), you can process these 20 (or 20%) extra user accounts according to the FIFO queue logic (that is, "first in - first out"); no more additional accounts are allowed.
+If you exceed the license by more than 20 user accounts or more than 20% of the license count (whichever is greater), Veeam Backup for Microsoft 365 allows you to process these 20 (or 20%) extra user accounts according to the FIFO queue logic (that is, "first in — first out"); no additional accounts are allowed.

-The grace period in this case equals 2 months.
+The grace period in this case is 2 months.
 After this period, processing of excessive user accounts (in FIFO queue) will be stopped; no more extra accounts will be queued for processing.
-The corresponding messages will be displayed in the UI and written to the log.

 The restore abilities will continue to function regardless of the grace period state.